iterative/dvc.org/content/docs/command-reference/get.md

 that DVC-tracked targets must be found in a `dvc.yaml` or `.dvc` file of the repo.

-⚠️ DVC repos should have a default [DVC remote](/doc/command-reference/remote) containing the target actual for this command to work.
-The only exception is for local repos, where DVC will try to copy the data from its <abbr>cache</abbr>
+⚠️ Source repos repos should have a default
-first.
+[DVC remote](/doc/command-reference/remote) containing the target actual for this command to work.
+The only exception is for local repos, where DVC will try to copy the data from its <abbr>cache</abbr> first.

 > See `dvc get-url` to download data from other supported locations such as S3,
 > SSH, HTTP, etc.